 Flossing daily is also an important part of practicing good oral health.
 Flossing helps to remove food that gets trapped in-between your teeth that your brush can’t reach.
 Not flossing allows those trapped food particles to linger, which could contribute to bad breath once they begin to decay.
 It always makes sense to floss prior to brushing, but if you can’t brush or floss following each meal, take the time to thoroughly rinse your mouth with water.

 Ax the Anxiety

-Dr. Amanda appreciates that to some patients, the idea of sitting down in a dentist’s chair makes them feel a little uncomfortable.
+Dr. Melany appreciates that to some patients, the idea of sitting down in a dentist’s chair makes them feel a little uncomfortable.
 That’s why at West Vancouver Dental, we offer patients a soothing and relaxing atmosphere.
-And Dr. Amanda and her compassionate staff always provide a gentle touch and a willingness to listen to a patient’s concerns.
+And Dr. Melany and her compassionate staff always provide a gentle touch and a willingness to listen to a patient’s concerns.
 If you feel stressed out while at the dentist, try bringing a pair of headphones and some soothing music to listen to during your procedure.
 Instead of anxiously holding your breath while sitting in the dentist’s chair, focus on taking deep, steady breaths to help to reduce anxiety.
-Remember to ask any questions you have prior to beginning a procedure, and always feel free to address any concerns you may have with Dr. Amanda or her staff.
+Remember to ask any questions you have prior to beginning a procedure, and always feel free to address any concerns you may have with Dr. Melany or her staff.

 Know When to Say Goodbye

 The most valuable tool you have in the fight against gum disease and tooth decay is your toothbrush.
 However, even the best tools eventually wear out.
 When your toothbrush’s bristles become frayed, flattened, and worn out due to use, the time has come for a replacement to step in.
 The American Dental Association recommends that you replace a toothbrush every three to four months, or before if it begins to show excessive wear.
 If you use an electric toothbrush, follow the manufacturer’s recommendations about when to change the head.